Wimbledon F.C.: First Division football and an FA Cup triumph

+The early Premier League seasons

 1992–93 began as a struggle for Wimbledon – the club were third from bottom on Boxing Day.
 However, the team recovered well in the new year and finished 12th.
-The next season was one of Wimbledon's best seasons to date as the side finished sixth in the FA Premier League and reached the quarter-finals of the League Cup.
+The next season was an even greater success as the side finished sixth in the FA Premier League - two places above Liverpool - and reached the quarter-finals of the League Cup.
 Wimbledon remained hard to beat in 199495, finishing ninth in the league.
 During the close season the Dons made their first and only appearance in a UEFA European competition, being required by the FA to enter the Intertoto Cup.
 However, after fielding an under-strength side containing reserves, youth team players and unsigned trialists in their group stage games, the club – along with Tottenham Hotspur – were banned from European competition for the following season.
 Not that it mattered; after losing Barton to Newcastle, 199596 saw a drop to 14th.
-Wimbledon made a fine start to the 199697 campaign – after losing the first three fixtures, the players proceeded to win their next seven and reach second place in the FA Premier League.
-There was delight in early February when they eliminated Manchester United from the FA Cup – Wimbledon reached both the FA Cup semi-finals and the semi-finals of the League Cup.
-Wimbledon's last hope of qualifying for European competition now lay with a challenge for a top-five league finish, but the team could only manage eighth.
+Wimbledon made a fine start to the 199697 campaign – after losing the first three fixtures, the players proceeded to win their next seven and reach second place in the FA Premier League a few weeks before Christmas.
+By February, it looked as though the Dons might be on the brink of another trophy win when they eliminated Manchester United from the FA Cup – Wimbledon reached both the FA Cup semi-finals and the semi-finals of the League Cup.
+Wimbledon's were still in contention for a European place even after their cup exits, but these hopes ended when they could only manage an eighth-place finish.